Rayality/MatchFynder/journals/kristen_lynch.md

 --A reflection on any design conversations that you had --At least one ah-ha! moment that you had during your coding, however small

+## 6/29/2023

+--learned that npm install executed inside terminal also adds dependencies within package.json --merge request complete and launched for frontend

 ## 6/28/2023

 --transfered front end from old project to new and tested.